 This category also includes business activities that fit into the Private Banking relationship model, such as financing investments by family businesses, business professionals and executives, and healthcare professionals.

-- Earnings exclude one-off pension scheme gain. - Return on assets for the year ended 31 December 2014 has been adjusted for the one-off pension scheme gain. - In 2014, property was redefined and comparative figures were restated accordingly.
+- 5 Return on assets for the year ended 31 December 2014 has been adjusted for the one-off pension scheme gain. - 6 In 2014, property was redefined and comparative figures were restated accordingly.